user-research/USeR/api/importer/README.md

-Setup a corpus file like corpus.projectA.raw.csv that contains the user stories.
+Setup a backlog file like backlog.projectA.raw.csv that contains the user stories.
 The file is a CSV file exported from the user story management e.g., Jira.

 --- Field Descriptions ---
 Key:         Defines a unique identifier for the user story